My Sinus Story

 - some people add eucalyptus oil to the steam water

-- thyme leaves are also used as a decongestant in the same manner
+- a tea from the thyme herb is also used as a decongestant in the same manner

 - lay face down on a padded table with the arms hanging out and down from the end of table